davidovitch/maple-to-python/README.md

 used to indicate index of that vector.
 A more robust approach needs to be implemented to correctly distinguish vectors from variables with subscripts.

-* Write a lot more unittests to make sure the parsing is done correctly for as many corner cases as possible
+* Write more unittests to make sure the parsing is done correctly for as many corner cases as possible

 * Save as [IPython notebook](http://ipython.org/notebook.html) or Python script